matthiasburger/IronSphere.Extensions/docs/types/DoubleExtension_IsLowerThan(Double,Double).md

 ```

-public static BooleanIsLowerThan(Double this, Double other)
+public static Boolean IsLowerThan(this Double this, this Double other)
 ```